telerik/blazor-docs/components/grid/selection/rows.md

 ### Click-Only Selection

-By default, user can select rows by clicking anywhere in the row, except on command buttons.
+By default, user can select row by clicking anywhere in the row, except on command buttons.

 To select multiple rows, hold down the `Ctrl` or `Shift` key to extend the selection:
 * Press and hold `Ctrl` and click the desired rows to select or deselect them.